mileswd/mac2imgur/README.md

 ###About###

-mac2imgur works by 'listening' for new screenshots taken by the [built in screenshot functionality of Mac OS X](http://support.apple.com/kb/ht5775).
+mac2imgur works by "listening" for new screenshots taken by the [built in screenshot functionality of Mac OS X](http://support.apple.com/kb/ht5775).
 To modify settings such as the directory where screenshots are stored or what format the screenshots are saved as, please refer to the relevant [terminal commands](http://secrets.blacktree.com/?showapp=com.apple.screencapture).

 ---